kasirajanss93/klaviyo-weather/Readme.md

 Introduction

-This application sends personalized discount emails to the subscribed user based on the current weather.
+This application sends personalized discount emails to the subscribed user based on the current weather of user’s location.

 Tech Stack